 I show that the model is able to match the empirical features of Add Health school friendship data, while also providing insights on the economics of network formation.
-People in different communities have different costs of linking and have different payoffs from common friends, suggesting that unobserved characteristics may affect network formation as much as observables.
+People in different communities have different payoffs of direct links and have different payoffs from common friends, suggesting that unobserved characteristics may affect network formation as much as observables.
 Therefore it is important to develop tractable models of empirical network formation that can deal with unobserved heterogeneity.